hallofdreams/hallofdreams.github.io/_posts/2021-06-17-advent-of-code-2015-rust-day-6.md

 categories: [Advent of Code, "2015"]
 tags: [programming, rust, david, felipe]     # TAG names should always be lowercase
 ---
+<div style="display:none;">2015 Day 6: Turn regions of a 1000x1000 grid of lights off and on again, and count how many are on at the end.
+After optimizing our brute-force, we explore other potential improvements and speedups.</div>

 # [Day 6](https://www.adventofcode.com/2015/day/6)